krishnazoro/htmlcss/README.md

 2. Html is start at `<!DOCTYPE html>` it defines the version of the html.

-3. `<html>`is used for because of html program without this tag the program will run.
+3. `<html>`is used for because of html program without this tag the program will not run.
 4. `<head>` in the head we can use a another tag called `<title>` in this title tag we can give title of the of the webpage page it will dispaly at left side upper corner and then close the head `<head>` tag .
 5. we can add a body `<body>` tag after the head tag we can give pragraph `<p>` tag and add link tag, img, video, audio etc..
 6. After completation of the body content close the body `<body>` tag.